alphagov/govuk-frontend/docs/releasing/publishing-a-pre-release.md

    - Use `preminor` to bump from `v4.7.0` to `v4.8.0-beta.0`
    - Use `prepatch` to bump from `v4.7.0` to `v4.7.1-beta.0`

+   See the [versioning documentation](/docs/contributing/versioning.md) for more information.

    Alternatively, when publishing an update to an existing pre-release:

    - Use `prerelease` to bump from `v5.0.0-beta.0` to `v5.0.0-beta.1`

-6. Create and check out a new branch (`release-[version-number]`).
-See the [versioning documentation](/docs/contributing/versioning.md) for more information.

-7. If you're publishing a beta pre-release, update the [`CHANGELOG.md`](/CHANGELOG.md) by:

-   - changing the 'Unreleased' heading to the new version number and release type.
-For example, '5.0.0-beta.0 (Pre-release)'
-   - adding a new 'Unreleased' heading above the new version number and release type, so users will know where to add PRs to the changelog
-   - saving your changes

-8. Apply the new pre-release version number by running:
+6. Apply the new pre-release version number by running:

    ```shell
    npm version <PRE-RELEASE TYPE> --preid <PRE-RELEASE IDENTIFIER> --no-git-tag-version --workspace govuk-frontend